Recent Longevity News for the seven days ending

 "long-term administration of

-result in diminished clinical effectiveness or increased dosage requirements
+clinical effectiveness or increased dosage requirements for all

 -